jfspps/howtos/Java/IntermediateTopics.md

 # Intermediate Java

-This section some of the intermediate topics of Java.
+This section documents intermediate topics in Java.